When you get right down to it, largemouth bass have no business being anywhere near California.

 Of course, neither came close to unseating Kevin Miranda’s 18.17-pound lake record, caught on a deep-diving crankbait in 2015.
 Rest assured, there are still giants out there.

-Don Pedro Lake
+Don Pedro Reservoir

-A 13,000-acre reservoir with 160 miles of shoreline, Don Pedro Lake is a popular bass fishing lake in Tuolumne County about an hour east of Modesto.
+A 13,000-acre reservoir with 160 miles of shoreline, Don Pedro is a popular bass fishing lake in Tuolumne County about an hour east of Modesto.

 It’s a long, twisting lake with an abundance of feeder creeks and coves that harbor big bass.